Syllabus

 - Problem sets:

-- Almost every week, we will have a problem set.
-The problem sets will be assigned on Wednesday at 5pm and due the following week on Wednesday at 9:00am.
+- Most weeks, we will have a problem set.
+The problem sets will be assigned on Thursday by 9am and due the following week on Thursday by 9am.

 - Problem sets will be turned in via Gradescope.